 - Students develop a keen understanding of global business challenges and management strategies for meeting those challenges.

 - Students gain firsthand knowledge of global business culture and practice through face-to-face interaction with international business leaders.

 - Students learn the specific challenges these companies face and the strategies employed to meet these challenges.

 - Students often work directly with these global companies to solve real business problems.

-For the seminar, we handle all academic and logistical planning, including airfare, ground transportation, logistics, accommodations, group meals, and company visits.
+For the seminar, we handle all academic and logistical planning, including airfare, ground transportation, logistics, accommodations, group meals and company visits.
 These seminar costs are included in the total program cost.
-The only additional costs would include individual meals outside of the structured schedule and personal expenses.
+The only additional costs would include individual meals outside of the structured schedule and any personal expenses.